tomasfencl1/mastersthesis/README.md

 * Replication folders and files tree.

 ## acknowledgment
-The codes contained in this repository were created thanks to the STATA replication packages generously provided by Jiri Slacalek for his work Household Balance Sheet Channels of Monetary Policy: A Back of the Envelope Calculation for the Euro Area, co-authored by Tristani Oreste and Violante Giovanni L.
+The codes contained in this repository were created largely thanks to the STATA replication packages generously provided by Jiri Slacalek for his work Household Balance Sheet Channels of Monetary Policy: A Back of the Envelope Calculation for the Euro Area, co-authored by Tristani Oreste and Violante Giovanni L.

 ## contact
 Shall there be any questions or remarks regarding the thesis or replication codes, contact me via e-mail at 59887895@fsv.cuni.cz or mrtomfen@gmail.com.